SadafAhmed1/Jivo-Ecom_App/replit.md

 The application is built as a full-stack solution with a React frontend and Express backend, designed to replace manual data entry processes with an automated, API-driven system.
 Currently focused on Platform PO management with plans to expand to distributor POs, secondary sales tracking, and inventory management.

-**Recent Major Update (August 2025):** Implemented unified PO upload system that supports all vendor formats through a single interface with preview and review workflow.
+**Recent Major Update (August 2025):** Enhanced individual vendor PO upload pages with preview and review workflow.
+Each vendor now has dedicated upload interface with file preview, validation, and import capabilities.

 ## User Preferences